Tinkerforge/doc/en/source/Hardware/Power_Supplies/ESP32.rst

 -------------------------

-To attach the ESP32 Power Supply to an ESP32 Brick or ESP32 Ethernet Brick you have to solder in the male header and female headers.
-The male header has to go on the top side of the ESP32 (Ethernet) Brick, the female header on the bottom side of the ESP32 Power Supply.
+To attach the ESP32 Power Supply to an ESP32 Brick or ESP32 Ethernet Brick you have to solder in the male header for the Brick.

-Afterwards the power supply is attached to the Brick with four 10mm bolts.
+Afterwards the power supply is attached to the Brick with four 10mm standoffs.

-The following picture depicts the electrical connection to the ESP32 Power Supply.
+The following picture shows the electrical connection to the ESP32 Power Supply.

 .. image:: /Images/Power_Supplies/esp32_caption_600.jpg